Timinator2000/Timinator-Python-Project/markdowns/checklist.md

 * Make many links to other puzzles be playground links instead of links to the puzzle.
 * Who Dunnit? page
 * Who Dunnit (Revisited) page
+* 5DN1L wants a summary of what to do to build a solver with coloring functionality

 # Upon Publishing